The below eligibility criteria are for the 2019-2020 JET Programme Year and are subject to change for the following year.

 (6) Be adept in contemporary standard pronunciation, rhythm and intonation in the designated language (see Note) and possess excellent language ability that can be applied accurately and appropriately; have the ability to form sentences in a comprehensive and logical manner.

-(7) Not have participated on the Programme since the 2015-2016 JET Programme year (inclusive of April 2015 arrivals) or have participated on the Programme for more than five years in total.
+(7) Not have participated on the Programme since the 2016 JET Programme year (inclusive of April 2016 arrivals) or have participated on the Programme for more than 5 years in total.

-(8) Not have declined a position on the Programme after receiving notification of placement in the last JET Programme year (excluding cases where it is accepted that the Participant had a valid, inevitable reason for withdrawing).
+(8) Not have declined a position on the Programme after receiving notification of assignment in the previous JET Programme year (excluding cases where it is accepted that the Participant had a valid, inevitable reason for withdrawing).

 (10) Have a desire to proactively maintain relations with Japan, even after completion of the Programme.